Mark Feehily: Personal life

 Feehily was born in Sligo, County Sligo in Ireland.
 His parents are Marie (née Verdon) and Oliver Feehily, and he has two younger brothers as well as many cousins.
 He has expressed his love for Sligo's picturesque and artistic environment, which he credits for playing a critical role in inspiring his musical aspirations and pursuits.
 As a child, singing and playing the tin whistle were important elements in his life.
 His favourite singer has always been Mariah Carey, with whom Westlife collaborated on "Against All Odds (Take a Look at Me Now)".
 In his teenage years, he also enjoyed playing tennis and football.

 In August 2005, he publicly revealed he was gay during an interview with the British tabloid The Sun.
 Feehily had recognised his sexual orientation when he was 14 or 15 years old.
 His family, bandmates and close friends knew his sexual orientation.
 Westlife's manager Louis Walsh, however, was unaware of Feehily's sexual orientation when he began managing the group.
 As the only gay member of Westlife, Feehily had kept his sexual orientation private.
 Unlike his bandmates, Feehily did not discuss his private life in interviews, although he had dated women prior to his coming out.
 In yet another interview, he told The Sydney Morning Herald that despite the fact that the majority of Westlife's fans are female, there had really been no negative reaction.

 During the interview with The Sun, Feehily also announced his romantic relationship with British fashion photographer Kevin McDaid, a member of the now-defunct British boy band V. The pair, who lived together, had been dating since January 2005 after having met at a Cheerios Childline Concert in Ireland.
 Feehily said that while he did not intend to get married right away, he was happy to know he could form a civil partnership in Britain with the recent passing of the Civil Partnership Act.
 In December 2007, Feehily and Kevin appeared on the cover of Attitude.
 The couple became engaged in February 2010.
 On 31 December 2011, Feehily announced via his Twitter account that the couple had split up.

-Feehily is interested in charity works and supports the charity group Aware.
+Feehily is interested in charity work and supports the charity group Aware.
 He was shortlisted in 2011 as one of the top 50 most influential gay individuals.
 He congratulated his local football club Sligo Rovers on its victory in the 2011 FAI Cup Final.

 On 22 February 2019, he announced his engagement to Cailean O'Neill through his Instagram account, during their holiday on Hurawalhi in the Maldives.
 On 3 October, Feehily and O'Neill announced the birth of their daughter Layla via surrogacy.